UBC-DSCI/dsci-100/README.md

 A late submission is defined as any work submitted after the deadline.
 For a late submission, the student will receive a 50% deducation of their grade for the first occurrence.
 Hence a maximum attainable grade for the first piece of work submitted late is 50%.
 Any additional pieces of work that are submitted late will receive a grade of 0 for subsequent occurrences.

+## Re-grading
+If you have concerns about the way your work was graded, please contact the TA who graded it within one week of having the grade returned to you.
+After this one-week window, we may deny your request for re-evaluation.
+Also, please keep in mind that your grade may go up or down as a result of re-grading.

 ## Academic Integrity
 The academic enterprise is founded on honesty, civility, and integrity.
 As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
 At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
 This also means you should not cheat, copy, or mislead others about what is your work.
 Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
 For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
 Careful records are kept in order to monitor and prevent recurrences.